Rains and inadequate infrastructure lead to floods

 From responding to preventing disasters

-The Albanian Red Cross (ARC) supported by the International Federation of Red Cross and Red Crescent Societies (IFRC) is implementing the Zurich Flood Resilience Alliance Programme in four communities in the Shkodra Municipality which face a particularly high flood risk.
+The Albanian Red Cross (ARC) supported by the International Federation of Red Cross and Red Crescent Societies (IFRC) is implementing the Zurich Flood Resilience Alliance Programme in four communities in the Shkodra Municipality which face particularly high flood risks since 2019.
+In addition, ARC started working on flood resilience in two more communities in the municipalities of Fieri and Vlora in 2021.

-The ARC, supported by the IFRC, is using its expertise and experience in providing humanitarian aid, promoting good health, reducing disaster risk, and advocating for the rights of vulnerable people to build flood resilience in these communities.
-This is achieved by building people’s knowledge about, and capacity to plan, respond, and recover from flood events and to facilitate risk reduction through behaviour change.
-The work is also focused on building internal capacity for disaster risk reduction and resilience building within the ARC – an organisation largely consistent of volunteers.
+The ARC, supported by the IFRC, is using its expertise and experience in providing humanitarian aid, promoting good health, reducing disaster risk, and advocating for the rights of vulnerable people to build flood resilience in these communities and whole country.
+This is achieved by developing people’s knowledge and capacity to plan, respond, and recover from flood events and to facilitate risk reduction through behaviour change.
+The work also contributes to building internal capacity for disaster risk reduction and resilience building within ARC – an organisation largely consistent of volunteers.

 Strong relationships are key to success